This is just my subjective commentary, but it is OK to write commentary occasionally. Why not vote for Trump?

+Based on Mike Pence’s comments, he does not impress me as a man of faith.
+I have also observed his conduct over the years, and I personally would not behave like he does.
+He does not fulfill my vision as a person of faith, hope, and love.
 The bottom line is much of the political center and right (and left) are people of faith.
-I feel he used good people who could have voted for a candidate that would change the world in a positive direction.
-Someone who could unify and build bridges, and this includes the plurality of beliefs.
+I feel he used good people who could have voted for a candidate that would change the world in a positive direction—someone who could unify and build bridges, including the plurality of beliefs.

 Instead, his campaign is built on conflict.